FortinetCloudCSE/style-guide/content/30Format/35VisualAids.md

 ---

 {{% notice style="note" title="Image Storage" %}}
 There are a few options when storing images (find more in depth discussion in the default repo).
-In this repo, the images have been stored in a seperate images directory under the /content directory.
+In this repo, the images have been stored in a seperate `images` directory under the `/content` directory.

-- Option 1: use externally fully qualified absolutely path (this can be a pain)
+- **Option 1:** use externally fully qualified absolutely path (this can be a pain)
-- Option 2: if you have a directory with all your images....
+- **Option 2:** if you have a directory with all your images....
   - put it in "/content/images"
   - MD usage(from a chapter page in "content/chapter01")
     ```
         ![Magic](../images/magic.gif)
     ```
-- Option 3:  I find it easier to organize images with the pages they go with (this is how the template repo is setup
+- **Option 3:**  Some find it easier to organize images with the pages they go with (this is how the template repo is setup)
   - put images in the chapter directory
   - e.g. images in "/content/chapter1/"
-      - MD Usage:
+    - Markdown usage:
         ```
             ![Magic](magic.gif)
         ```